nakanishi1337/directx9-learning/README.md

 - Displaying a blank window
 - Rendering a 2D triangle
 - Creating a 3D cube
+- Implementing simple mesh animations from X file
-- Implementing simple mesh animations
+- Implementing simple mesh animations from FBX file

 ## Teaching materials used